MaastrichtU-IDS/semanticscience-website/README.md

 ## Prepare data

-Prepare the 2 ontologies that will be deployed, this will clone them in `/data/semanticscience-data`:
+Clone the 2 ontologies that will be deployed, this will clone them in `/data/semanticscience-data`:

 ```bash
 ./prepare-data.sh